lingtalfi/TheBar/discussions/inject-svelte-in-existing-app.md

 This will call rollup, which in turn will parse our **/myapp/public/my-component/src/main.js** file and create our bundle file(s) (js and optionally css).

-Additionally, an http server instance will be launched...
+Additionally, an http server instance will be launched at url: http://localhost:5000/.

+The svelte component now appears in our app.

 So that's it.